cdl-geneseo/geneseo-dictionary/C/Corner-Pocket.md

 # Corner Pocket

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Corner Pocket

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 Corner Pocket (NN): place on the second floor of the College Union (behind the Campus Grind and next to [[GUS]]) where pool/billiards, ping-pong, air hockey, Dance Dance Revolution and other games are available at no cost so students can hang out with friends.
 Definition of approximately 88% of those surveyed.
 (F06) (new word) Unknown by approximately 12% of those surveyed.
 (F06) Simmington